-The Student Promotions Committee (SPC) meets at the conclusion of each academic quarter or as circumstances require to review the academic standing of each student.
-The voting members of the SPC include the Associate Dean for Academic Assessment and Records, the Associate Dean for Education, the Associate Dean for Faculty, the Assistant Dean for Community Based Education and International Programs, the Assistant Dean for Didactic Education, the Assistant Dean for IEI Patient Care Education, the Assistant Dean for Student Success, a Faculty Member at Large, and the highest-ranking student member present.
+The Student Promotions Committee (SPC) meets at the conclusion of each academic term or as circumstances require to review the academic standing of each student.
+The voting members of the SPC include the Associate Dean for Academic Assessment and Records, the Associate Dean for Faculty, the Assistant Dean for Community Based Education and International Programs, the Assistant Dean for Didactic Education, the Assistant Dean for IEI Patient Care Education, the Assistant Dean for Student Success, two Faculty Members at Large, and the highest-ranking student member present.
 Decisions may only be made by the SPC when a quorum is present.
 When a quorum is not available, the Dean may appoint one alternate faculty member as a voting member.
-The SPC Chair is appointed by the Dean while one student member from the second, third, and fourth professional years is selected by the SPC.
+The SPC Chair is appointed by the Dean, while one student member from the second, third, and fourth professional years is selected by the SPC.